Public Intoxication in Michigan

 Most criminal defense attorneys will likely say that they handle a fair amount of disorderly conduct charges where alcohol consumption is involved.
 Drunk and disorderly conduct charges fill the dockets throughout Metro-Detroit area courts.
 Severity in charge often depends on how much alcohol was consumed and what misbehavior resulted from it but the sentence can include time in jail up to 93 days.
 Even without jail time, the conviction still goes on your criminal record and will affect how the police and prosecutors view your criminal history for a long time to come.
 The court may also require alcohol testing a brief or lengthy counseling program as a condition of probation.
 Those offenders who are not classified as “problem drinkers” may be required to attend a one-day alcohol responsibility class to satisfy the court and have the charge dismissed.

 Talk to a criminal defense lawyer before deciding what to do after an arrest for drunk and disorderly conduct or public intoxication.
-At The Law Office of Steven L. Schwartz, in Birmingham, every client works directly with AV-rated* criminal defense attorney Steven L. Schwartz.
+At the Schwartz Law Group, every client works directly with AV-rated* criminal defense attorney Steven L. Schwartz.
 You can count on us to fight efficiently and aggressively for the best possible outcome in your case.